micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 9.md

 ###### 1
-For I [^a]considered all this in my heart, so that I could declare it all: that the righteous and the wise and their works _are_ in the hand of God.
+For I considered all this in my heart, so that I could declare it all: that the righteous and the wise and their works _are_ in the hand of God.
 People know neither love nor hatred _by_ anything _they see_ before them.

 ###### 2
-All things _come_ alike to all: One event _happens_ to the righteous and the wicked; To the [^b]good, the clean, and the unclean; To him who sacrifices and him who does not sacrifice.
+All things _come_ alike to all: One event _happens_ to the righteous and the wicked; To the good, the clean, and the unclean; To him who sacrifices and him who does not sacrifice.
 As is the good, so _is_ the sinner; He who takes an oath as _he_ who fears an oath.

 ###### 3
 This _is_ an evil in all that is done under the sun: that one thing _happens_ to all.
 Truly the hearts of the sons of men are full of evil; madness _is_ in their hearts while they live, and after that _they go_ to the dead.